roshinisampath21/nourishnation/README.md

 ## Machine Learning Algorithms

 The models and machine learning algorithms are located in the `machinelearningalgo` folder.

-Describe the algorithms you've implemented, their purpose, and any libraries or frameworks used.
+Predictive Modeling: To forecast future weather conditions using historical weather data, enabling the system to predict suitable crops based on these forecasts.

+Crop Suitability Recommendations: Machine learning models analyze weather forecasts alongside nutritional requirements to recommend the most suitable crops.

 ## Dash UI